Within This Page

 Provide Temporary Protection

 Construction activity during the course of a project can damage historic resources.
 Therefore, providing temporary protection of a building or site including character-defining features during this time should be incorporated in planning and construction documents.
 On-site supervision with regular inspections ensures that historic fabric is not at risk.
-For additional information on temporary protection see the National Park Service Tech Note section on Temporary Protection.
+For additional information on temporary protection, see the National Park Service's Tech Notes on Temporary Protection.

 Ensure Fire Safety During Construction